Improved analytical modeling of the non-linear power spectrum in modified gravity cosmologies: Discussion and conclusion

 We also note that in this work, we focus on modeling only the dark matter PS.
 At our scales of interest ($k$ between $0.1-2.5$ \MpchInv), PS is not significantly influenced by baryons, as baryonic suppression in PS is of the order of a few percent for $k < 1-5$ \MpchInv{} \cite{alberto_bahamas,mg_lightcone_arnold,chisari_2019}.
 However, \cite{mead_hhm_wl,hmcode2020,alberto_bahamas} have shown that HM provides the flexibility, which allows it to add additional parameters that can incorporate baryonic effects from hydrodynamical simulation.
 Accounting for such effects in our MG PS modeling is a significant endeavor, and is well beyond the scope of this work.

-The data used in this work is publicly available from our website\footnote{\url{https://data.cft.edu.pl/UPSILON\_PK/UpsilonPk.tar.gz}}.
-We provide $\Upsilon(k)$ for a wide range of $z$, from $z=0$ to $z=2$ for each MG model considered in this work.
+The data used here is publicly available on our website\footnote{\url{https://data.cft.edu.pl/UPSILON\_PK/UpsilonPk.tar.gz}}.
+We provide $\Upsilon(k)_{\text{HM}}$ for a wide range of $z$, from $z=0$ to $z=2$ for each MG model considered in this work.
 A description of the data set is also enclosed in the directory.
-Also, the data used to make the figures in this article are available on request to the authors.
+Also, the data used to make the figures in this article is available on request to the authors.